 Watch him for unusual behavior.

-Call your vet, of course, to be sure but if it was a single olive, or perhaps one or two, there’s no reason your dog wouldn’t be completely fine.
+Call your vet, of course, since you are a responsible dog owner.
+But if it was a single olive, or perhaps one or two, there’s no reason your dog wouldn’t be fine.

 A major consideration here isn’t so much “did he eat an olive, or 5” but “did he eat an olive pit, or 5″.